jaymzcd/devcheatsheet/osx_setup.md

 * wrap plus
 * babel
 * djanerio
+* ColorHighlight - abandoned but the version available works fine

 Not used so much but handy to have available rather than other tooling:

 * emmet
 * hexviewer
+* PackageDev - for creating custom syntax definitions

 ## Emmet clash